creare-com/pydem/docker/pydem_user_guide.md

    - The default settings for pyDEM are set for 30m terrain data.
 For higher resolution data, you may need to change these settings to fill flats and drain pits (these lead to nan values).

 3. **Customizing DEM Processor Settings**
-   - The DEM processor is the class in the pyDEM package that controls how terrain data is calculated.
+   - The DEM processor is the class in the pyDEM package that controls how the Digital Elevation Model (DEM) data is calculated.
    - The default settings of the DEM processor are set for 30m resolution elevation data and should work for resolutions higher than 30m
    - If your data has a higher resolution than 30m, you should consider changing the following settings:
      - `drain_pits_max_iter`